Fluctuations and first-passage properties of systems of Brownian particles with reset: Model B: reset of farthest particle

 We now consider model B. To remind the reader, here at each random resetting event the particle farthest from the origin is reset to zero.
 In the limit of $N\to \infty$, the rescaled and normalized coarse-grained spatial particle density $u(x,t)$ is governed by the deterministic free-boundary problem

 where $u(x,t)$ is continuous at $x = \ell(t)$~\footnote{Note that in this rescaled form $\ell$ should actually be $\tilde{\ell}$ defined by $\tilde{\ell} = \kappa^{-1}\ell$, and similarly for all other quantities.
 We however omit all tildes unless otherwise specified.}.
 As in the case of the Brownian bees model \cite{berestycki2020brownian, siboni2021fluctuations}, here too the coarse-grained density $u(x,t)$ lives on the compact support $|x|<\ell(t)$.
 The effective absorbing walls at $x=\pm \ell(t)$ move in synchrony to maintain a constant number of particles.
+The emergence, in the hydrodynamic limit, of compact support is a direct consequence of the reset of the farthest particle.

 At long times, the solution of the problem (\ref{Eq1interacting})-(\ref{Eq3interacting}) approaches a unique steady state \begin{numcases} {{U(x)} =}\frac{1}{2} \left(\ell_0 - |x|\right), & $|x| \le \ell_0$, \\ 0\,,& $|x|>\ell_0$, \end{numcases} whereas $\ell(t)$ approaches $\ell_0$.
 Here $\ell_0= \sqrt{2}$ is the (rescaled) radius of the system in the limit of $N\to \infty$.
 In Fig. \ref{fig:fig3a} we compare Eqs.~(\ref{steady_state_ineracting})-(\ref{outside}) with a late-time snapshot from MC simulations.